JulianKemmerer/PipelineC/examples/pypeline/dsp/pdw/README.md

 synthesis check cannot find that class of problem, which is why `top.py` is registered as its own synthesis test rather than treated as covered by the three block-level ones.

+The last row is a different lesson: **a path can break with nothing on it having changed.** `d_im = cur_q·prev_i − cur_i·prev_q` is two multiplies and a subtract, so it needs two DSP48s — and with only one pipeline register (`d_im_r`) to place, the synthesizer must choose which DSP absorbs it.
+In the first DSP the path is BRAM → DSP(A→MREG), about 3.7 ns; in the second, the first DSP runs combinationally and the path becomes BRAM (2.45) → DSP A→P (3.84) → DSP C setup (1.70) = 9.69 ns, i.e. 103 MHz.
+Both are legal, and Vivado has picked each: this design met 127.1 MHz until adding the AXIS ports grew the netlist and flipped the choice.
+Registering all four products removes the choice — every multiply now has its own register to absorb.
+A path that depends on a synthesizer's packing decision is not "meeting timing", it is winning a coin toss; the fix is to stop offering the coin.

 Every register added along the way is reported through a `.latency` attribute and consumed as one — `freq_accum.latency`, `cordic_atan2.latency`,